PresianGrigorovDev/Exchange-app/README.md

 **Changes**
 ====================
-1. Reworked the whole app from the ground up.г
+1. Reworked the whole app from the ground up.
 2. Cleared the clutter of code by simplifing the code to a minimum.
 3. Used the latest version of Laravel to make sure everything is up to date.